 VI.
 Acknowledgments

-We would like to thank our science advisors—Ben Holt and Michelle Gierach for data retrieval and assisting us in data analysis.
+We would like to thank our science advisors—Ben Holt and Michelle Gierach—for data retrieval and assisting in data analysis.

 We would like to acknowledge our project partners: Curtis Cash, Ashley Booth, and Mas Dojiri at the Hyperion Treatment Plant.
-We would also like to thank Cedric Fichot, USC Scientist Jayme Smith, UCSB Scientist Carter Ohlmann for the use of their auxiliary data, along with the NASA DEVELOP Program, have made this project possible.
+We would also like to thank Cedric Fichot, USC Scientist Jayme Smith, and UCSB Scientist Carter Ohlmann, for the use of their auxiliary data, along with the NASA DEVELOP Program, all of which who’ve made this project possible.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.